FAQ

 To change the name of your baby in the app, go to Settings > My family.
 Then click Baby > Name.

-How do I delete a child in the app?
+How to delete a child in the app?

 To delete a child in the app, go to Settings > My family.
 Click then on the child you want to delete.
 If you have iOS, you will see a trash icon in the upper right corner.
 If you have an Android, the delete button is at the bottom.